The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks: Introduction

 \section{Introduction}

-Understanding and modeling the relationships among a set of random variables remains a central question in statistics.
-Probabilistic graphical models provide a compact way of describing a joint probability distribution and subsequently making inferences about features of interest.
-Bayesian networks (BNs) are a particular class of probabilistic graphical models that employ directed acyclic graphs (DAGs) to describe the set of informational dependencies among variables \citep{pearl1}.
-Every node of the graph indicates a variable and edges between pairs of nodes encode conditional independence relations among the variables.
-All the nodes whose edges are directed towards a certain variable $X$ in the graph $\mathcal{G}$ constitute the parent set $\textrm{Pa}(X)$ of $X$.
+Characterizing the relationships among a set of random variables constitutes a central question in statistics.
+Probabilistic graphical models provide a compact way of describing a joint probability distribution and enable inference about features of interest. \review{Compared to typical co-occurrence networks probabilistic graphical models have the advantage of accounting for higher order dependencies between the variables, going beyond the description of simple pairwise associations \citep{angelopoulosEtAl2022}.} Bayesian networks (BNs) are one such class of models whose representation employs directed acyclic graphs (DAGs) to describe the set of probabilistic dependencies among variables \citep{vstruc}.
+Every node on the graph represents a variable with edges between pairs of nodes encoding conditional independence relations among the variables. \review{Technically, the joint probability distribution decomposes into a product of terms, each typically involving only a few variables.